 Class A (domestic) insurers.
 The number of domestic insurers rose by 1 (or 3.8%) to 27 during the review period.
-This decline was due to an increase in 'Class A' external insurers from 18 to 17 while 'Class A' local insurers remained unchanged at 9.
+This was due to an increase in 'Class A' external insurers from 17 to 18 while 'Class A' local insurers remained unchanged at 9.